Top Offenses Of 2020

 How To Read NFL Team Stats

 Looking at the NFL Team Stats Leaders page, you are going to see various stats that showcase some of the top offenses, special teams, and defenses.
 Offensive numbers are also broken down by rushing and passing leaders.
 When looking at the offensive leaders, yards, points, and touchdowns are the three main categories we like to look at.
 You might also see yards do not always mean points, as teams could finish with top ten in yards, but not finish top ten in points and touchdowns.
-On occasion you will see teams finish tops in touchdowns, but maybe not crack the top ten in yards.
+On occasion, you will see teams finish tops in touchdowns, but maybe not crack the top ten in yards.
 There are a few reasons for this as teams could be very efficient and not need 400+ yards to score 25+ points a game.
 Looking at teams that move the ball, they might struggle with turnovers or fail to find the end zone.

-Breaking down the top passing offenses, they may actually not be the best teams overall.
+Breaking down the top passing offenses, they may not be the best teams overall.
 A lot of passing touchdowns and yards could indicate a few things that are negative with the team overall.
-Pass attempts are actually largely dominated by teams that are constantly playing from behind and have a bad defense.
-Of course this could also be a preference of play, as teams like Atlanta and Los Angeles have been one of the heavier passing teams in the league.
+Pass attempts are largely dominated by teams that are constantly playing from behind and have a bad defense.
+Of course, this could also be a preference of play, as teams like Atlanta and Los Angeles have been one of the heavier passing teams in the league.
 Passing touchdowns are going to tie into volume a bit, but efficiency is still a part of things here.
 Look at Baltimore in 2019 where they ranked dead last in pass attempts, but first in passing touchdowns.

-While we are in more of a pass happy era, there are quite a few teams that still pride on running the ball.
+While we are in more of a pass-happy era, there are quite a few teams that still pride themsevles on running the ball.
 Looking at 2019, the Baltimore Ravens had nearly 1,000 more rushing yards than the number two ranked rush offense.
 This is largely because they had Lamar Jackson of course, and overall a very good running game behind him.
 Rushing numbers last season were more tied to success, but that isn’t the case every year.
-We often see teams rely on the run when they are ahead, but a good balanced offense is generally going to open up the run game.
+We often see teams rely on the run when they are ahead, but a well balanced offense is generally going to open up the run game.

 Special Teams are important, and field goals made is the first stat on the board here.
-Field goals made can indicate two things, teams that move the ball but can’t finish drives, and then offenses that just score in bunches like the Kansas City Chiefs.
-Kick returns are not once they once were given they have moved up the kick off point and it has resulted in less return chances.
-Kick return average is still fairly important, as some teams are actually just really bad at it.
+Field goals made can indicate two things: teams that move the ball but can’t finish drives, and then offenses that just score in bunches like the Kansas City Chiefs.
+Kick returns are not once they once were given they have moved up the kick off point and it has resulted in fewer return chances.
+Kick return average is still fairly important, as some teams are just really bad at it.
 The same goes for average punt yards.
 Giving your offense good field position is extremely important.

 NFL Team Stats FAQ